VladimirSiv/VladimirSiv.github.io/_posts/2025-03-07-databricks-de-pro-prep-notes.md

     caption="Image Source: <a href='https://www.pexels.com/' target='_blank'>Pexels</a>"
 %}

-Last week, I passed the Databricks Data Engineer Professional exam and I wanted to share my preparation notes and resources I used.
-I hope that this will give you a better idea of what resources to use and what to focus on during your preparation for the exam.
+Last week, I passed the Databricks Data Engineer Professional exam, and I wanted to share my preparation notes and the resources I used.
+I hope this will give you a better idea of which resources to use and what to focus on during your exam preparation.

 The main resources I used:
 - [Official Exam Guide](https://www.databricks.com/sites/default/files/2024-05/databricks-certified-data-engineer-professional-exam-guide.pdf){:target="\_blank"}